imssbb/imssbb/README.md

 ### Currently
-🧑‍🏫 Currently working as a Teaching Assistant at Brainstation, invited post-diploma BootCamp completion
+- 🧑‍🏫 Currently working as a Teaching Assistant at Brainstation for the Web Development Diploma Program

-🚀 Actively enhancing my capstone project, Imglish, incorporating features like authentication, AWS integration, and refining the student-teacher experience

-💻 Diving deeper into data structures and algorithms to strengthen my grasp of JavaScript
+- 💻 Diving deeper into data structures, algorithms

-📚 Continuous learning to broaden my skill set and pave the way for securing my first job
+- 📚 Exploring and learning new Framework and Technology
+- 🚀 Actively enhancing my capstone project, Imglish.
+Incorporating to add new features:
+  -  Authentication
+  -  AWS integration
+  -  Payment Integration
+  -  Teacher-side portal
+  -  Refining Student-Teacher Experience

 <br>
 <div align="center">